-6.13.1 Firmware Version Display
+5.13.1 Firmware Version Display

-To display the pump's firmware version, press the left-most arrow key ( $\Box$ / $\Box$ ) while turning on power to the pump.
-The display will show: $\Box$ n.n, where 'n.n' is the firmware version number.
+To display the pump's firmware version, press the left-most arrow key (\Box / \Box) while turning on power to the pump.
+The display will show: \blacksquare , where 'n.n' is the firmware version number.
 Pressing any key will clear the display.

-6.13.2 Reset Pumping Program
+5.13.2 Reset Pumping Program

-With a pump with as many complex features as the NE-1000, it is easy for a novice user experimenting with the pump's setup to get the pump into a 'weird' state.
+With pumps having as many complex features as the NE-1000 family of pumps, it is easy for a novice user experimenting with the pump's setup to get the pump into a 'weird' state.
 Performing this reset function will bring the pump out of a 'weird' state.

-6.13.3 Default Program Pre-Load
+5.13.3 Default Program Pre-Load